– Congress and the White House have passed a new stimulus bill meant to offset economic effects of the coronavirus.

-- One part of the bill includes sending $1,200 checks to Americans making less than $75,000 per year.
+– One part of the bill includes sending stimulus checks of up to $1,400 to Americans.

 – While some people will need this money to make ends meet, others can use this money as an extra boost to help meet goals.

 Stimulus checks could be a lifeline for many people, and covering those needs is the best thing you can do for yourself and the economy at large.
 Check out our tips on where to allocate this money and how to maximize these funds.

 Before spending any of the money, formulate a plan, starting with the necessities.